 After rocking our game-viewing world, Duke and Syracuse may be manufacturing the most buzz in the ACC, but don't overlook the fast-rising Cavaliers.
 Quietly, Tony Bennett has his club, presently at 8-1, nipping at the heels of the Orange in the quest for ACC regular season bragging rights.
 Virginia isn't a team for thrill seekers.
 It plays at a methodical, slow pace, pressures the ball and often times scores ugly.
 Senior Joe Harris is its best player, but second-year standout Malcolm Brogdon, who hit the game-winning three at Pittsburgh last Sunday, has blossomed into an outstanding versatile player.
 Because the Cavs wipe the glass and are relentless on D (0.87 points per possession allowed), they are rarely blown out.
 In their four losses, all to quality opponents, only Tennessee thumped them by 11-plus points.
 With only two difficult matchups remaining (at Clemson and vs. Syracuse), their clash with the 'Cuse March 1 could determine who wears the ACC crown.
 Regardless if it finishes first or second, Virginia, which played a respectable non-conference slate and owns five RPI top-50 wins, should entice at worst a No. 4 seed.

 The last time the Cougars were relevant nationally, Jimmer Fredette was splashing threes from Park City.
-His torrid shooting back in 2011 guided BYU to 32 wins and a Sweet 16 berth, its greatest season in school history.
+His torrid shooting back in 2011 guided BYU to 32 wins and a Sweet Sixteen birth, its greatest season in school history.
 Flash forward to the present and the WCC's most recent addition could again tally a memorable finish.
 Dave Rose's bunch are indeed the Stormin' Mormons.
 They play at a blistering pace, attack the cup, draw fouls and pile up points.
-They've crossed the 80-point threshold 22 times this season.
+In 22 games this season, they've crossed the 80-point threshold.
 Junior Tyler Haws, a drive-heavy small forward who happens to also shoot 46.3 percent beyond the arc, can really fill it up.
 Over his past four contests, he's averaged a Fredette-esque 35.5 points per game.
 The Cougars' resume isn't without blemishes.
 Their losses to Loyola Marymount, Pepperdine and Portland, which each rank 100-plus according to KenPom.com, mask top-shelf wins over Texas, Stanford and St. Mary's.
 With season-defining battles against the Gaels and Gonzaga remaining, BYU will have an opportunity to apply makeup to its early season black eyes and earn an at-large bid.

 Also Flaming: Georgetown, Indiana, Delaware, West Virginia